sunSeekingGoth/MakeSenseWithObsidian/Tutorial/05_Process.md

 - Go to: Options -> Files and Links
 - make sure that "Automatically Update Internal Links" is toggled on
 - If you are prompted to auto-update links always select yes

+## Changing date formats
+Keep all date formats to YYYY-MM-DDD even if you find it annoying.
+I changed it to dd-mm-yyyy and had to change it back after a few months with much faff and python scripting.
+- Don't do it.
 ### Changing the default config
 This is a more advanced problem for adventurers who want to override `.obsidian` settings, possibly to create extra custom profiles.
 - Don't do it.
 Make a new vault or copy your vault if you want to test different configs and do that by editing the existing .obsidian file